 As the rest of my area engages in traditional disaster preparedness, I find myself preparing for an altogether different sort of disaster.
-While the community fights over the last gallons of milk at the store, while my husband shovels every hour, while my neighbors check the batteries in their flashlights, I turn to more inward preparation.
+While the community fights over the last gallons of milk at the store, while my husband shovels hourly, while my neighbors check the batteries in their flashlights, I turn to more inward preparation.
 I grit my teeth; I dig deep.

 As soon as my phone dings with the School Canceled text at 5 AM, I know a different sort of disaster is about to be visited upon me.
 The disaster of the cooped up creative child.

 The first few flakes of a winter storm fall gently.
 Before the storm unleashes its full fury, it can even seem pretty.
 Recovery still seems possible.

 Why is there an umbrella on my couch?
 What are all those books doing?
-What half-baked paper project is underway on my dining table?
+What half-baked paper project is underway on my table?
 Where did the dining chairs go?

-Like a survivor emerging from a bomb shelter, I arise from the basement laundry room to find my home in upheaval, every possession overturned and repurposed, each child clinging to her “supplies” with the ferocity of a threatened lioness.
+Like a survivor emerging from a bomb shelter, I arise from the laundry room to find my home in upheaval, every possession overturned and repurposed, each child clinging to her “supplies” with the ferocity of a threatened lioness.

-If I seek refuge in the favorite haven of mothers nationwide—the bathroom—I find it overtaken with “laser beams” and
+If I seek refuge in a haven favored by mothers nationwide—the bathroom—I find it overtaken with “laser beams” and

 I am too late.
 There is no way out.
 Mom, see if you can get upstairs without getting hit by the lasers!!
 Just try it!

 There is no way to prepare for this disaster.
 It must simply be endured.
-Perhaps in Spring I will be able to dig out, I whimper from my fetal position, rocking slightly.
-With the cat I collapse in hopelessness, able only to shield my eyes from the damage.
+Perhaps in spring I will be able to dig out, I whimper from my fetal position, rocking slightly.
+With the cat I collapse in hopelessness, able only to shield my eyes from the wreckage.

 © Laura Goetsch and Thinking About Such Things, 2015.